Ethanol10/darth-vader-ror2/README.md

 - 2.1.1
   - Forgot to change internal version of Darth Vader.
 - 2.1.0
-  - Fixed the ability to use Rage whil still in rage mode, causing multiple instances of music.
+  - Fixed the ability to use Rage while still in rage mode, causing multiple instances of music.
   - Added Config of disabling the movespeed limiter while outside of rage, but removing the armor bonus.
 Rage mode still provides the double movespeed and armor bonus in both cases regardless.
   - Added Risk of Options Support for the config!
 - 2.0.0